Skip to main content

 Maximum Turning Points of a Polynomial Function

-The slope represents the rate of change of y with respect to x in a linear equation.
-In y = kx, the constant k is the slope, indicating how steep the line is and the direction it moves; a positive k means the line rises from left to right.
+The slope represents the rate of change of y with respect to x in a linear function.
+For y = kx, the slope is k, which determines the steepness and direction of the line.
+Since k > 0, the line rises from left to right.

 Recommended video: